 Perfect for luxury yacht charters taking place around the Ionian islands, these blue caves are especially good for an afternoon with any available water toys and tenders.

-Once everyone has had their fun out on the water, it’s also advisable to get on board one of the locally crewed glass bottom boats to get a better look at the colourful marine life which abounds in this part of Greece.
+Once everyone has had their fun out on the water, it’s also advisable to get on board one of the locally crewed glass-bottom boats to get a better look at the colourful marine life that abounds in this part of Greece.

-Located on the south side of the island of Kastellorizo, the Blue Grotto is unquestionably one of the most exciting sights to be seen in the Mediterranean.
+Located on the south side of the island of Kastellorizo, the Blue Grotto is unquestionably one of the most exciting sights to be seen on a Mediterranean yacht charter.

 Measuring 75 meters in length, 40 meters in width, and 35 meters in height, the grotto opens up from a small access point to reveal a world of outstanding tranquility.